Shajar87/Project_Portfolio/README.md

 ## [Project 1: 120 Years of Olympic History Analysis Using SQL](https://github.com/Shajar87/Project_Portfolio/blob/main/Olympic%20History%20Analysis.pdf)
 ### About The Project
-**Tools used: MySQL**
+**Tool used: MySQL**

-In this project "120 years of Olympic history",I used SQL queries to answer some fascinating questions about the games.
+In this project "120 years of Olympic history",I used SQL queries to answer some fascinating questions about the Olympic games.

 Used some of the common and advanced SQL concepts such as window functions, CTEs, subqueries, and more to answer the queations as below: